luskaner/wps-dict/README.md

   -e ESSID, --essid ESSID
   -s SERIAL, --serial SERIAL
   --include-tools [TOOL [TOOL ...]]
-                        Specify the tools(s) to generate the pins from or, "all" to use all tools:
+                        Specify the tools(s) to generate the pins from, "all" to use all tools or, "none" to NOT use any tools or "auto" to use them depending on the providers:
-                        Available tools: computepin, trendnetwps, belkin_pingen, easybox, fte_keygen, dlink_pingen
+                        Available tools: dlink_pingen, fte_keygen, trendnetwps, belkin_pingen, easybox, computepin
                         Default: "smart" (chooses the tools to include depending on the bssid, essid and serial) --exclude-tools [TOOL [TOOL ...]]
-                        Specify the tools(s) to exclude generating the pins from or, "none" to use all tools:
-                        Available tools: computepin, trendnetwps, belkin_pingen, easybox, fte_keygen, dlink_pingen
+                        Specify the tools(s) to generate the pins from, "all" to NOT use any tools, "none" to use all tools or "auto" to use them depending on the providers Available tools: dlink_pingen, fte_keygen, trendnetwps, belkin_pingen, easybox, computepin
                         Default: "smart" (chooses the tools to exclude depending on the bssid, essid and serial) --include-providers [PROVIDER [PROVIDER ...]]
-                        Specify the provider(s) to get the pins or info from or, "none" to not use providers:
+                        Specify the provider(s) to get the info from, "all" to use them all or "none" to NOT any providers:
-                        Available providers: builtin, wps_db, wps_bunker, download_wireless_net, goy_script
+                        Available providers: builtin, goy_script, download_wireless_net, wps_bunker, wps_db
                         Default: "all"
   --exclude-providers [PROVIDER [PROVIDER ...]]
-                        Specify the provider(s) to NOT get the pins or info from or, "all" to not use any provider:
+                        Specify the provider(s) to NOT get the info from or, "all" to NOT use any provider or "none" to use them all:
-                        Available providers: builtin, wps_db, wps_bunker, download_wireless_net, goy_script
+                        Available providers: builtin, goy_script, download_wireless_net, wps_bunker, wps_db
                         Default: "none"
 ```